-- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by October 27th. - An initial status Report (no more than a page) will be included as a deliverable in Homework 4 (due November 17th).
-This report should contain the project title, the project description, and the current status of the project.
-The team can use the suggested template (see Final Report description). - ✓ Final Project Presentation: - In class, November 29th and December 1st at 5:30 pm.
-You can use slides, the whiteboard, etc. - Each person in the team must participate in the oral presentation. - \circ $\,$ The presentation must include a demo of the system functioning. - ✓ Final Report: - Single-spaced, 2 columns, no more than 6 pages.
-Students are encouraged to use the suggested template: - o Final Project Report Template.docx. - $\circ~$ The report document (pdf) and the code files (.vhd, .ucf, etc) must be uploaded to Moodle.
-This is due on December $2^{nd}.$
+- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members and the project title by Oct.
+19th. - ✓ Initial Status Report (no more than a page): It will be included as a deliverable in Homework 3 (due Nov.
+2nd).
+Requirements: Tentative project description, draft block diagram. - Second Status Report (no more than 3 pages): It will be included as a deliverable in Homework 4 (due Nov.
+16th).
+Requirements: Detailed Block diagram along with the internal components, and the current status of the project. - ✓ Final Project Presentation (in class, December 7th at 5:30 pm) - Each person in the team must participate in the oral presentation.
+Prepare slides: - First Slide: Describe what the circuit does. - · Second Slide: Block Diagram - (rest of the slides) Explain the circuit components (include FSM(s)).
+Circuit components and interconnections are preferred over VHDL code.
+You are strongly encouraged to include simulation results if it helps explain your circuit. - The presentation must include a demo of the system functioning.
+10 minutes max per group.

+✓ Final Report (due on December 9th)

+- Single-spaced, 2 columns, no more than 6 pages.
+Students must use the suggested template (complete the sections): Final Project Report Template.docx. (include figures: block diagram, components, simulation, etc.) - The report document (.pdf), the slides, and the source code files (.vhd, .xdc, etc) must be uploaded to Moodle.